Sa'idi people: Stereotypes and jokes

-Ṣa‘īdis and their dialect are the subject of numerous Egyptian stereotypes and ethnic jokes, mainly from the upper-class Egyptians who own businesses in Egypt's major cities and used to hire Upper Egyptian workers in construction fields.
+Ṣa'īdis and their dialect are the subject of numerous Egyptian stereotypes and ethnic jokes, mainly from the upper-class Egyptians who own businesses in Egypt's major cities and used to hire Upper Egyptian workers in construction fields.
 They are popularly assumed to be rural simpletons by other Egyptians.
-An example of such stereotyping is the popular 1998 film Ṣa‘īdi fil-Gama‘a al-Amrikiya ("A Ṣa‘īdi in the American University") starring Mohamed Henedi, whose main character is portrayed as less fashionable than the other Egyptian students of the American University in Cairo.
+An example of such stereotyping is the popular 1998 film Ṣa'īdi fil-Gama'a al-Amrikiya ("A Ṣa'īdi in the American University") starring Mohamed Henedi, whose main character is portrayed as less fashionable than the other Egyptian students of the American University in Cairo.

 Religion in Upper Egypt

-The Upper Egyptians follow Islam and Christianity as Upper Egypt has a significant Christian population and a rich Coptic Christian history.
+The Upper Egyptians follow Islam and Christianity as the majority of Christians in Egypt live in Upper Egypt, and a large proportion of Upper Egypt's population are Christians.
+Upper Egypt has a rich Coptic Christian history.
 For instance, Sahidic was the leading Coptic dialect in the pre-Islamic period.
 In the last few decades the high proportion of Coptic Christians in Upper Egypt has enabled some Christians to hold prominent political posts there.
 For instance, Qena Governorate had a Coptic Christian governor in 2011.
 Sahidic dialect of Coptic is used as a liturgical language by the clergy and among Sa'idi Coptic Christians.